diani91/Dianis_Portfolio/README.md

 You can also explore my repository, where I showcase my skills, share projects, and track my progress in Data.

-Portfolio Projects
+## Portfolio Projects
-____________________________________________________
 In here you can find my projects and a brief description of their goal.

-Coffee Shop Insights
+### Coffee Shop Insights

+#### Goal:
-Goal: Using data to uncover underlying patterns and trends.
+Using data to uncover underlying patterns and trends.
 This includes analyzing sales volume, customer behavior, product popularity and sales by location.
 Define Key Performance Indicators (KPIs): We will identify and define a set of KPIs that are crucial for the coffee shop’s success.
 These might include daily and monthly sales and product sales distribution.
 Develop a Power Bi Dashboard: To make the insights accessible and actionable.
 This dashboard will provide data visualizations, allowing for quick and informed decision-making.

+#### Tools and Technology:
-Tools and Tecnology: Power Bi, Excel, Dax.
+Power Bi, Excel, Dax.

-Skills:
+#### Skills:

-Project Approach:

-Data Collection and Integration
-Gather data, in this case dummy data from Maven Analytics.

-Data Cleaning and Transformation
-Using Excel, we’ll clean the data (handling missing values, removing duplicates, standardizing formats to prepare it for analysis.
-Also, creating calculations in Power Bi using dax.

-Exploratory Data Analysis
-Conduct an in-depth EDA to uncover trends and patterns.
-This step will involve analysis and visualization techniques.
+Data cleaning, data analysis, hypothesis testing, data visualization.1